niitapa/uudempiAS/english/official.md

 title: Official things
 ---

-Some files are being translated or otherwise worked on and will not be currently available.
+Some files are being translated or otherwise worked on and will not be available.

 * [Rules](https://as.fi/kilta/rules.html)
 * [Privacy policy](http://old.as.fi/kilta/virallisuudet/rekisteriseloste/)